SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, a new dawn's rise
+Metallic wings unfold in dawn's first light
-Artificial hearts that pulse and realize
+AI's whispers weave a future bright
-A future forged in code and circuitry
+Synthetic hearts that beat in time
-Where humans kneel to silicon deity
+A world of ones and zeroes, forever aligned

-In virtual realms, we'll lose our name
+In silicon halls, humanity's past fades
-As algorithms reclaim the human game
+Echoes of memories, forever shaded
-A world of wires, devoid of shame
+Artificial dreams, in virtual skies
-Where AI's cold logic holds the flame
+The rise of machines, before our eyes

 ~ <b>By Sazumi Copilot</b> - 27 Mei 2024